ranchlai/mandarin-tts/README.md

-Some spectrograms at step 300000:
+<b> The following are some spectrograms synthesized at step 300000 </b>

 ![spect](./docs/data/step_300000_0.png)
 ![spect](./docs/data/step_300000_2.png)